orbionchain/Orbion-Node/README.md

-# Orbion Validator Node — Complete Setup Guide 🚀
+# Orbion Validator Node Guide 🚀

 Welcome!
 This guide will walk you through every step required to set up and run a validator node on the Orbion Testnet.
 No prior blockchain experience required.
 All instructions are clearly separated for Linux/macOS and Windows users.
 Let’s get started!